Panteleimon Ponomarenko: During World War II

 The western oblasts of Soviet Belarus are an integral part of the Republic of Belarus.
 The nationalist divisions and groups formed by Polish reactionary circles should be isolated from the population by creating Soviet troops and groups consisting of working people of Polish nationality.
 Nationalist units and groups should be fought by all means."

-This order became the basis for the massacre committed on 26 August 1943 by the Soviet partisan brigade commanded by Col. Fyodor Markov, when 80 soldiers of the Polish Home Army were killed in the area of Lake Narach.
-On 30 November 1943, Ponomarenko gave an order to disarm Polish partisan units and shoot their members "in case of resistance".
-Carrying out this order, the next day the commander of a Soviet partisan brigade, General Grigory Sidoruk invited to talks with the Stołpecko-Nalibocki unit of the Home Army, who were then deceptively disarmed; some of them were flown to Moscow and imprisoned in internment camps, and some (about 50 people) were murdered.

 After the war

 From 1944 to 1948 he was a member of the Council of People's Commissars in the Belarusian SSR, which he chaired.
 In the Central Committee of the CPSU he worked as a secretary from 1948 to 1950, while at the same time he was a candidate for the Politburo of the CPSU from 1948 to 1952.

 In 1946, the Soviet authorities ordered the central control of economic and financial activity of the Communist Party of Byelorussia.
 The audit revealed a number of abuses and mismanagement in the management of the party's treasury.
 The Party Control Committee of the Communist Party of the Soviet Union discovered that Ponomarenko was building a villa for himself using party money.
 He was also accused of a number of other abuses, including creating self-worship:

 "Ponomarenko created an environment of flatterers around him, unable to bear the criticism he addressed.
 His portraits are often published in newspapers and magazines, various welcome letters are sent to his address, and he is elected to various honorary presidencies."

 Faced with the accusations, Ponomarenko expressed self-criticism.
 Soon, however, he and his team were recalled.
 In the position of the First Secretary of the Central Committee of the CPB, he was replaced by Nikolai Gusarov.
 From 16 October 1952 until 6 March 1953, Ponomarenko was a member of the Politburo (called Presidium at the time) of the Communist Party of the Soviet Union.From 12 December 1952 to 15 March 1953, he served as Deputy Chairman of the Council of Ministers of the USSR for the procurement of agricultural products and agricultural raw materials.
 After the death of Joseph Stalin, he fell into temporary disgrace.